 Preparing Youth for Life as Adults

-Our Skills4Life programs help youth in the community and those leaving care navigate the realities of adulthood as they make the transition to independence and pursue their goals for school, work, and life.
-Skills4Life includes:
+Our Skills4Life programs help youth in the community and those leaving care navigate the realities of adulthood as they make the transition to independence and pursue their goals for school, work and life.

-Funded by the Government of Canada’s Youth Employment Skills Strategy, Skills4Success is a skills development program for youth ages 15-30 who are eager to work, but just need a little extra support, training, and knowledge to be successful.
+Funded by the Government of Canada’s Youth Employment Skills Strategy, Skills4Success is a skills development program for youth ages 15-30 who are eager to work, but just need a little extra support, training and knowledge to be successful.
 Youth are paid for 18 weeks to participate in six weeks of classroom training plus 12 weeks of on-the-job training.
-Learn more.
-LEARN MORE

 LifeTrain